Search

 Slot machines and gaming lounges

 I love airports that make it clear which city you’re in the moment you hit the ground and the LAS airport is clearly one of those.
-In addition to all the slot machines, you’ll find liquor stores in the arrivals area of both terminals, often with sampling underway.
+Besides the slot machines, you’ll find Liquor Library stores in the arrivals areas of both terminals (near Carousel 1 in Terminal 1 and Carousel 26 in Terminal 3), often with free samples.

 Las Vegas is known as the “Wedding Capital of the World” in part because of how easy it is to get hitched.
 There’s no waiting period and no blood test required.
 And in the weeks around Valentine’s Day there’s no need to stop at city hall to get a marriage license because the county’s clerk’s office sets up a pop-up marriage license bureau right in the Terminal 1 bag claim area.